 Revenue from the U.S. represents a significant part of our total revenue.
-In the three and nine months ended September 30, 2014, our U.S. revenue increased by approximately 9% and 3%, compared to the same periods in 2013, respectively.
+In the three months ended March 31, 2015, our U.S. revenue increased by approximately 29%, compared to the same period in 2014.
 Unless our U.S. revenue continues to improve, we could experience a material adverse effect on our total revenue, profitability, employee retention and stock price.

-Revenue from the U.S. represented 41% and 42% of our total revenue in the three months ended September 30, 2014 and 2013, respectively, and represented 41% and 40% of our total revenue in the nine months ended September 30, 2014 and 2013, respectively.
-U.S. revenue increased by approximately 9% and 3% for the three and nine months ended September 30, 2014, compared to the same periods in 2013, respectively, due to several factors, including:
+Revenue from the U.S. represented 41% of our total revenue in the three months ended March 31, 2015 compared to 37% in the same period of 2014.
+U.S. revenue increased by approximately 29% in 2014, compared to 2013, due to several factors, including:

-- In the nine months ended September 30, 2014, we have expanded our North American direct sales force, restructured their compensation arrangements, and have hired new sales management. - Historically, following a new product introduction, we experience revenue growth, compared to the same period in the prior year.
-We experienced revenue growth from our new Excel HR product launched in the second quarter of 2014 as well as continued growth of our Excel V product.
+- In 2014 and in the first quarter of 2015, we continued to expand our North American direct sales force, restructure their compensation arrangements, and hire new sales management. - Historically, following a new product introduction, we experience revenue growth, compared to the same period in the prior year.
+We experienced revenue growth from our new enlighten and excel HR products launched in the fourth and second quarter of 2014, respectively.